EU offers banks relief on bad loans rules amid Covid-19

 Banks including Spain’s Santander to UniCredit in Italy, Germany’s Deutshe Bank and London-headquartered HSBC have announced billions of euros of bad debt charges between them in the past week as they prepare for a spike in household and business defaults.

 Delays to repayments should not automatically lead to a harsher accounting treatment of the respective loans, the Commission said.
-The Commission’s stands confirms recent statements from the Basel Committee of Banking Supervision, the European Banking Authority (EBA) and the European Central Bank offering flexibility within accounting and prudential rules when it comes for the setting aside of loan-loss provisions.
+The Commission’s stand confirms recent statements from the Basel Committee of Banking Supervision, the European Banking Authority (EBA) and the European Central Bank offering flexibility within accounting and prudential rules when it comes to the setting aside of loan-loss provisions.

 Extra lending